juliaelman/juliaelman.github.io/pages/work.md

 </h3>
 <article>
 	<p>
-		Designed and built applications for Ellington CMS and Marketplace, a premiere newsroom content management system and online advertising platforms.
-She helped design and implement various components, as well as created training materials for the broad client base.
+		Developed and designed applications for <a href="http://www.ellingtoncms.com/">Ellington CMS and Marketplace</a>, a premiere newsroom content management system and online advertising platforms.
+She designed and coded various components, as well as created video training materials for a client base with varying degrees of technological proficiency.
 	</p>
 </article>